 What is hydromorphone?

 Hydromorphone belongs to a group of medications called opioids.
 Opioids are sometimes called narcotics.
-Hydromorphone is used to treat pain, and has been sold under the brand name Dilaudid®.
+Hydromorphone is used to treat pain.
+A brand name for hydromorphone is Dilaudid®.
 Hydromorphone can be given by injection and by mouth.

 I am taking hydromorphone, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?